PCJohn/dip-spectral/README.md

 This will add different levels of noise to the images downsampled by the specified factors and save them in the data/ folder

+**Trajectory Experiment**

+Run the following to reproduce the trajectory experiment (figure 1 in the paper)

+    python dip.py --noisy_img data/triangle/triangle-0.3.png --niter 1000 --traj_iter 10

-**Denoising Results**
+**Denoising Experiment**

-Run the following to reporoduce denoising results with different architectures (Table 2 in the paper):
+Run the following to reproduce the denoising results with different architectures (tables 1 and 2 in the paper):

 1. DIP model (a convolutional encoder-decoder):